xkylesun/kickstarter/README.md

       }
 ```

+* Regex

     Regular expression is used within the SQL query to filter projects that meet the user's search criteria.

 ```ruby
     # projects_controller.rb
       regex = "%#{search}%"